Your brain has many parts that work together to control thoughts, actions, responses, and everything that happens in your body.

 - difficulty swallowing

 An ischemic stroke can also affect the basal ganglia.
-An ischemic stroke is a stroke that occurs when a blood clot or narrowed arteries prevent sufficient blood flow through the blood vessels.
+This type of stroke occurs when a blood clot or narrowed arteries prevent sufficient blood flow through the blood vessels.
 This starves tissue of the oxygen and nutrients carried in the bloodstream.
 An ischemic stroke can affect the basal ganglia if the middle cerebral artery, a major blood vessel in the middle of the brain, has a clot.

 Risk factors for hemorrhagic stroke in the basal ganglia include: